korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 So far, in this section of the course, I've focused on JDBC as the means for communicating with a database.
 This is for good reason, since it's part of Java's Standard Edition implementation, or core Java in other words.
-We've walked through writing SQL statements, and executing them for the usual _CRUD_ functionality.
+We've walked through writing SQL statements and executing them for the usual _CRUD_ functionality.
 I've also demonstrated that this work can be more tightly-knit to the database server, by using stored procedures that have been written, to do some work for you.
 Even so, you're still in the business of having to write some database interaction code.